TedHusted/awake/awake.md/awake.md

 “Can you rewind a bit and play it back at normal speed?”

-The blur reappears, and to Tate and Park, it looks eerily familiar to the dashcam video.
+The blur reappears, and to Tate and Park, it looks eerily familiar to the dashcam reel.
 It seems to duck into the open car for a minute or so.
 Then it streaks away.

+“Is there another point of view?”

+The technician shakes his head.
+“Not of this parking spot.”

-“Can you drop that footage to my tablet?” asks Tate.
+“OK, can you drop that footage to my tablet?” asks Tate.

 “Sorry.
 No can do. — I can give you a write-once device.
 The system is air gapped to prevent tampering.”